HerrFarmer/GettingAndCleaningData/README.md

 - Author: HerrFarmer
 - URL: https://github.com/HerrFarmer/GettingAndCleaningData

-This repository is based the course project as part of the Coursera **Getting and Cleaning Data** course.
+This repository is based on the course project as part of the Coursera **Getting and Cleaning Data** course.

 ## Context:
 The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
 You will be graded by your peers on a series of yes/no questions related to the project.
 You will be required to submit: 1) a tidy data set as described below, 2) a link to a Github repository with your script for performing the analysis, and 3) a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.
 You should also include a README.md in the repo with your scripts.
 This repo explains how all of the scripts work and how they are connected.